 Treatment for carpal tunnel syndrome (CTS) depends on the severity of the nerve damage and your preferences.
 In some cases, CTS improves after a few months without treatment.

-You should try avoid any activites that make your symptoms worse.
+You should try to avoid any activities that make your symptoms worse.

-If your work involves using a computer keyboard, there is little evidence that modifications at your workplace are likely to be of any help in relieving your symptoms.
+If your work involves using a computer keyboard, there's little evidence that modifications at your workplace are likely to be of any help in relieving your symptoms.

 If symptoms persist, there are a range of non-surgical and surgical treatments available that aim to relieve the pressure on the median nerve.

 If CTS is caused by an underlying health condition, such as rheumatoid arthritis, treating the condition should improve your symptoms.